avoidwork/haro/README.md

 you can avoid the `Promise` based code path of a `batch()` insert or `load()`.
 Accepts an optional third parameter to perform the transformation to simplify cross domain issues.

-Example of mapping a DataStore:
+Example of overriding a DataStore:
 ```javascript
 var store = haro();